Bottlenose skate: Relationship to humans

 In the 17th century, the bottlenose skate was prized by the French for food.
 Because of its large size and slow reproductive rate, the bottlenose skate is extremely vulnerable to exploitation by fisheries.
 Anecdotal data suggests that there has been a substantial decline in the abundance and geographical range of this species in the north Atlantic and Mediterranean.
 In the north Atlantic, populations of bottlenose skates have declined severely or disappeared from the Bay of Biscay and the Irish Sea; there are no longer targeted fisheries in these regions due to localized population collapses in the 1960s.
-There are also no recent records of this species in the waters off the United Kingdom, where it historically occurred.
-The bottlenose ray still persists along the coast of the Iberian Peninsula, though the population data is uncertain due to confusion with the shagreen ray (Leucoraja fullonica) and the sandy ray (L. circularis).
+There are also no recent records of this species in the waters off the Britain.
+However, in the southwest of Ireland, it is still quite common.
+The bottlenose ray also still persists along the coast of the Iberian Peninsula, though the population data is uncertain due to confusion with the shagreen ray (Leucoraja fullonica) and the sandy ray (L. circularis).

 In the Mediterranean, bottlenose skates of most size classes down to egg cases are taken as by-catch in multi-species trawling fisheries.
 Historically, it was caught frequently off the coasts of Tunisia and Morocco in the 1970s and was described as more or less frequent in the northwestern Mediterranean from the 1950s to the 1970s.
 The MEDITS trawl surveys, begun in 1985 and carried out six times a year in four geographic regions, indicates that the bottlenose skate is now very rare in the Mediterranean and that it has been reduced to a small fraction of its former range.
 The Italian National Group for Demersal Resource Evaluation (GRUND) survey captured this species infrequently in the Adriatic Sea.
 The species is assessed globally as Endangered in the IUCN Red List, and Critically Endangered in the northeast Atlantic.
 However, its status will require re-evaluation once data from its African range is available.
 In 2010, Greenpeace International added the bottlenose skate to its Seafood Red List, which includes commonly marketed species that "have a very high risk of being sourced from unsustainable fisheries".